wangyuguan/subspace_MoM/README.md

 ## Usage

-To generate a particle stack compatible with RELION:
+To generate the particle stacks in Section 4.2.2 of the paper:

 1. Open the file `run_noisy_images_example.py`.
 2. Uncomment the line: